Southern Arkansas University Tech is accredited by The Higher Learning Commission.

 Other programs and their respective approvals and accreditations are as follows:

-- Practical Nursing Program: Arkansas State Board of Nursing
+- Practical & RN Transition Nursing Programs: Arkansas State Board of Nursing

 - Nursing Assistant Program: Office of Long-Term Care

 - Aviation Maintenance Program: Federal Aviation Administration; Advisory Circular